MatSim91/Milestone-Project-4-The-Hangar/README.md

 [Click here to view the live project :link:](https://)

 The Hangar is a project for an Aircraft Model Store e-commerce website.
+This e-commerce website was built to all the Aviation lovers, pilots and mechanics that wish to push their dreams to a next level and buy a real flying Aircraft Miniature Model.
+As a quote widely attributed to da Vinci say "Once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return."

 # Table Of Contents